 Damage to a tooth can be so extensive that it reaches into the nerve and canals in the roots of the tooth.
 In such cases, you might feel both pain and infection in the tooth.
-As is common knowledge, the therapy for this condition is a procedure called root canal treatment.
-In some cases, this procedure is the sole remaining treatment option for retaining a tooth that has undergone extensive damage or become infected.
+The therapy for this condition is a procedure called root canal treatment.
+In some cases, a root canal treatment is the sole remaining option for retaining a tooth that has undergone extensive damage or become infected.

 When do you need a root canal procedure?